Compare the best current accounts in Ireland

 Bank charges and fees

-Some banks also charge additional fees for setting up direct debits, lodgements or in-branch counter services.
+Some banks charge additional fees for setting up direct debits, lodgements or in-branch counter services.
+The cost of charges varies, so always check to ensure you know what you’ll have to pay extra for before you open an account.

-You will also be charged for any transaction that creates extra administration for the bank, such as:
+You will also be charged for any transaction that creates extra administration for the bank.

 • Bounced cheques